nDZIB/ndzib/README.md

 <!--
 **nDZIB/ndzib** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on [this Cameroon Gospel Music Playlist](https://msphere.web.app) using Angular and Springboot.
+- 🔭 I’m currently working on a Machine Learning-based OCR convenience app for use by anyone digitizing manuscripts whether in bulk or as a single task.
+Let's connect to talk more about this.
 - 📫 How to reach me: brunoserkwi@gmail.com
 - 😄 Pronouns: He/Him
 <!--- ⚡ Fun fact: ...